Marjorie Taylor Greene: Infrastructure

-LGBT rights
+LGBT issues

-On February 2, 2021, Greene co-sponsored the Old Glory Only Act, a bill to ban U.S. embassies from flying pride flags.
+On February 2, 2021, Greene co-sponsored the Old Glory Only Bill, a bill to ban U.S. embassies from flying pride flags.
 Two days later, she said she was "censored" by Twitter for "absolutely believing with all my heart that God's creation is he created them male and female".

 On February 24, 2021, Greene tried to block the Equality Act while it was being debated on the House floor, saying that it would "destroy God's creation" and "violate everything we hold dear in God's creation".
 She proposed replacing it with a bill that would exempt nonprofit organizations, allow people to sue the federal government "if their religious rights are violated", and prevent trans women and girls from participating in women's sports.
 After floor debate on the bill that day, Representative Marie Newman, whose congressional office is directly across from Greene's, displayed a transgender pride flag outside her office.
 In response, Greene displayed a transphobic poster outside her office reading: "There are TWO genders: Male & Female.
 Trust The Science!".
 Newman has a transgender daughter, whom Greene called Newman's "biological son".

 In April 2021, Greene supported a bill by Representative Mary Miller that would bar schools from allowing transgender students to use facilities such as bathrooms and locker rooms that correspond to their gender identity.

 In June 2021, during an interview with Steve Bannon, Greene called transgender women "men playing dress up" and "literally having an identity crisis", saying, "They never will be [women], and I refuse to recognize them that way."
 Later in June, she said that schools teaching about LGBT people is "mental/emotional child abuse".

 In April 2022, Greene criticized Ketanji Brown Jackson for not answering Senator Marsha Blackburn's question "what is a woman?"
 Greene said, "We came from Adam's rib.
 God created us with his hands.
 We may be the weaker sex, we are the weaker sex, but we are our partner's, our husband's wife."

 In May 2022, Greene claimed that straight people would go extinct within less than two centuries due to LGBT-inclusive educators, calling them "trans terrorists".
 She also falsely claimed that the perpetrator of the 2022 Robb Elementary School shooting in Texas was transgender.

-On June 1, 2022, Greene said that "an entire" pride month celebrating LGBT people "needs to end."
+On June 1, 2022, Greene said that "an entire" pride month celebrating LGBT people "needs to end".